johalduran7/ci-cd-pipelines-terraform-aws/README.md

 # Infrastructure and Deployment Automation

 ## Overview
-This repository automates the provisioning and deployment of a Node.js application on AWS using Terraform and GitHub Actions/Jenkins.
+This repository automates the provisioning and deployment of a Node.js application on AWS using Terraform, GitHub Actions, Jenkins, and GitLab.

 ### Repository Structure
 - **Infrastructure Pipeline**